SP-VIO: Robust and Efficient Filter-Based Visual Inertial Odometry with State Transformation Model and Pose-Only Visual Description: Enhanced SP-VIO Combined with DST-RTS Correction Strategy

-Due to the sensitivity of cameras, visual tracking failure is easy to occur in challenging environments, resulting in discontinuous visual observation and affecting the localization accuracy of VINS.
+Due to camera's sensitivity, visual tracking failure is easy to occur in challenging environments, which results in discontinuous visual measurements and affects VINS's localization accuracy.

-In this section, we first analyze the coping strategy and output trajectory of the mainstream VIO algorithm under visual deprived conditions, then propose a correction strategy based on RTS backtracking smoothing \cite{rts}, and analyze the advantages of this method over existing works.
+In this section, we first analyze the coping strategy and output trajectory of the mainstream VIO algorithm under visual deprived conditions, and then propose an enhanced RTS correction strategy \cite{rts} combined with the DST-EKF proposed in \secref{sec:Barebones SP-VIO} to improve the robustness of SP-VIO under visual deprivation conditions.